 Spread - The difference between the investment rate on cash collateral and the rebate rate of a loan; in investments, the difference between bid and asked price on a security or the difference between yields on or prices of two securities that have different characteristics or maturities.

 Term Loan - Commitment for a loan for a specific time frame.

 Third-Party Lending - Process where a lender lends with an agent lender and custodies their assets at a different institution.

 George B. Trapp

-George B. Trapp is a Senior Vice President at The Northern Trust Company, Chicago.
-George acts as a Senior Relationship Manager for Northern Trust's securities lending business in North America.
-He is responsible for ensuring that Global Securities Lending clients receive quality and coordinated services from our operations, trading and investment areas.
-George also leads sales and marketing efforts across the global securities lending group and a member of the securities lending management team.
+George Trapp is a senior vice president and head of securities lending client relations at The Northern Trust Company, Chicago.
+George acts as the manager for the securities lending client sales and servicing team for Northern Trust's securities lending business in North America.
+He is responsible for ensuring that securities lending clients receive quality and coordinated services from our operations, trading and investment areas.

-George has over 20 years of experience in the securities lending industry at Northern Trust.
-Over his 20 year career George has held positions in trading, product development, client servicing and management for the securities lending group.
+George has over 23 years of experience in the securities lending industry at Northern Trust.
+During his career George has held positions in trading, product development, client servicing and management for the securities lending group.
 Additionally George has worked in the Chicago, London and Hong Kong offices.
-Prior to his current position George was regional manager for Asian securities lending.
+Prior to his client relations responsibilities in Chicago, George was regional manager for the Asia Pacific securities lending business.
 Based in Hong Kong, George's responsibilities included addressing and evaluating securities lending initiatives for lenders and borrowers where Northern Trust as as an agent lender in the Asia Pacific region.

 George is a Board member of the Trustees of the Frank J.R.
 Mitchell Scroll Endowment Fund.